 An Act to provide for superannuation contributions and superannuation schemes for and in respect of people working or formerly working in the public sector and for related purposes.

-[Long title inserted by No. 35 of 2011 s.
+[Long title inserted: No. 35 of 2011 s.
 5.]

 Part 1 — Preliminary